Promoting environments that foster healthy eating

 GPs and practice nurses can make referrals by phoning the Puāwai Healthy Lifestyle team (0800 333 405).

-There are also other fruit and vegetable co-operatives in Christchurch such as the:
+There are several fruit and vegetable co-operatives in Christchurch, including:

 - Canterbury Fruit and Vegetable Co-op (Facebook); and